Skip to content

 We have written and phoned our MPs, picketed their offices, marched in the streets, and taken action with our neighbours.

-In March, the NDP put forward a motion in Parliament that called on Canada to “suspend all trade in military goods and technology with Israel.”
+In March 2024, the NDP put forward a motion in Parliament that called on Canada to “suspend all trade in military goods and technology with Israel.”
 To avoid a split in the Liberal caucus, the Trudeau government negotiated a watered-down version of the motion, including a clause that would “cease the further authorization and transfer of arms exports to Israel to ensure compliance with Canada’s arms export regime…” That version of the motion passed with 204 in favour and 117 against.
 It was moved by the NDP with the support of the Bloc Québécois, Greens, and almost all Liberal MPs, including Prime Minister Trudeau and Foreign Affairs Minister Joly.
 Only the Conservatives and three other MPs voted against it.
 Though the motion was non-binding, Foreign Minister Melanie Joly said that she intended to honour it.
-However, as of the publication of this statement at the end of April, 2024, she has not yet formalized the cessation of arms export authorizations.
-Moreover, suspending future export authorizations and transfers to Israel does not go far enough, given the gravity of Israel’s violations of international humanitarian law in Gaza.
+However, as of May 2024 all the Canadian government has done towards an arms embargo is:

 Is Canada exporting military goods to Israel?